Vyacheslav Levandovsky: Career

-The All-Ukrainian Photo Cinema Administration (VUFKU), parent entity of Levandovsky's animation studio, was closed in the early 1930s with many of its leaders imprisoned or executed to suppress a Ukrainian national revival in the 1930s.
+The All-Ukrainian Photo Cinema Administration (VUFKU), parent entity of Levandovsky's animation studio, closed in the early 1930s with many of its leaders imprisoned or executed to suppress a Ukrainian national revival in the 1930s.
 After its closure, the All-Ukrainian Photo Cinema Administration was recreated into the All-Ukrainian film industry trust, "Ukrainfilm".
 This move effectively ended the studio's independence, making it a branch of the Soviet Union's Soyuzkino.

-During this time Levandovsky was working on one of the first Ukrainian animation films with sound, Tuk-Tuk i yego priyatel Zhuk(translated either Tuk-Tuk and his friend Zhuk or Knok-Knok and his friend Beatle) in 1932 (The United States' Walt Disney Company had released its first animation with synchronized sound, Steamboat Willie, four years earlier in 1928).Levandovsky would continue work in Kyiv until 1936 and Moscow after 1933.
+During this time Levandovsky was working on one of the first Ukrainian animation films with sound, Tuk-Tuk i yego priyatel Zhuk(translated either Tuk-Tuk and his friend Zhuk or Knok-Knok and his friend Beatle) in 1932 (The United States' Walt Disney Company had released its first animation with synchronized sound, Steamboat Willie, four years earlier in 1928).
+Levandovsky continued working in Kyiv until 1936 and Moscow after 1933.

-Continuing work Levandovsky began, in 1934 in Odesa, two of Levandovsky's young students, Semyon Guetsky (1902-1974) and Eugene Gorbach (1901-?), created the first Ukrainian graphic animated film, Murzilka in Africa, about a fairy tale character named Murzilka who goes to Africa to save a girl named Kane from oppression and cruelty.
+Continuing work Levandovsky began, in 1934 in Odesa, two of Levandovsky's young students, Semyon Guetsky (1902–1974) and Eugene Gorbach (1901-?), created the first Ukrainian graphic animated film, Murzilka in Africa, about a fairy tale character named Murzilka who goes to Africa to save a girl named Kane from oppression and cruelty.
 Started in 1928 by Levandovsky and finished by Guetsky and Gorbach in 1935, the 1936 Zhuk v zooparke (the Beatle in the Zoo) and the 1938 release of Tuk-Tuk and his friend Zhuk was the first Ukrainian attempt to create a serial animation character.

 As a result of an environment curtailing animation in Ukraine, from 1933, Levandovsky worked at Moscow's "Mosfilm" film studio as an animator and director of puppet films.
 He directed the cartoon "The Fox and the Grapes" (1937), "Silver Rain" (1938), and designed the puppets "The Golden Key" (1939).
 With the director H. Yelizarov, he created the cartoon "In the Land of Dolls" (1941).

 Vyacheslav Vyacheslavovich Levandovsky died on April 18, 1962.

-In 1980 Ivan Ivanov-Vano claimed that Viacheslav Levandovsky could only be compared to Yuri Norstein, who the Washington Post's Peter Finn described as, "considered by many to be not just the best animator of his era, but the best of all time".
+In 1980 Ivan Ivanov-Vano stated Viacheslav Levandovsky could only be compared to Yuri Norstein, who the Washington Post's Peter Finn described as, "considered by many to be not just the best animator of his era, but the best of all time".